isomerpages/moe-jpjc/_humanities-and-the-arts/Literature in English/Syllabus & Assessment.md

 <u>Section B: Prose</u><br>
 <p>
 Two questions will be set, primarily focusing on analysis skills.
 One question will be an essay question, the other a passage-based question.
-The candidate will answer one question on one text (<i>Frankenstein</i> by Mary Shelley).</p>
+The candidate will answer one question on one text (<i><strong>Frankenstein</strong></i> by Mary Shelley).</p>

 <u>Section C: Drama</u><br>
 <p>
 Two questions will be set, primarily focusing on analysis skills.
 One question will be an essay question, the other a passage-based question.
-The candidate will answer one question on one text (<i>Saint Joan</i> by George Bernard Shaw).</p>
+The candidate will answer one question on one text (<i><strong>Saint Joan</strong></i> by George Bernard Shaw).</p>

 <h5><strong>Paper 3: The Mind and Self in Literature (3 hours - Open Book)</strong></h5>
 <p>